shift7-ch/katta-docs/docs/admin-guide/storage-profiles.md

 ```

 ## Generic S3 Provider
-### Static Storage Access Mode
+### Static Credentials

-Any provider with an S3-compatible API can be used to store vaults in _Static Storage Access Mode_.
+Any provider with an S3-compatible API can be used to store vaults accessed with _Static Credentials_.
 The vault creator
 supplies long-lived access keys, and no OpenID Connect identity provider (OIDC) or role setup is required on the storage
 side.